 Before you lodge a customer complaint with the department, you are encouraged to contact your school to try to resolve your issue.
-If you have an issue with your course, your living arrangements or your welfare, you should discuss this with your International Student Coordinator.
+If you have an issue with your course you should discuss this with your International Student Coordinator.

-If you have an issue relating to your International Student Coordinator or a decision they have made, you should discuss this with your school Principal.
+If you have an issue relating to the International Student Coordinator or a decision they have made, you should discuss this with your school Principal.
 You can bring a support person to help you at any meeting.